Masking Plastic Models

 Masking painted surfaces are also not entirely harmless (peeling off the paint when removing) and requires thorough preparation before painting.
 Therefore it is absolutely important to clean the model with alcohol before painting it for the first time.
 This removes the last bits of dust from grinding and adhering sweat deposits from the fingers.
 I do this with great care and until now, with the peeling off of the masking, I have never peeled off the bottom color.
 In general, I try to keep masking to a minimum by building with foresight (that saves time and money).
 Anyone who has to mask an entire model to paint an antenna has done something wrong in every respect (poor construction planning, poor handling of the airbrush).

 In general, I would advise against using adhesive tape (masking tape) from the hardware store/supermarket.
 Often the adhesive force is very strong and the lower color is very likely to peel off.
 Here you are better advised to use a special model-making adhesive tape (masking tape).
 Tamiya tape is highly recommended.
 It is not too weak that it comes off by itself and not so strong that the paint sticks to it.
 Even if it has been left on the model for a long time, it does not leave any adhesive residue, which is not insignificant.
 Unfortunately, it’s not exactly cheap.

 The curve tape from Tamiya is also recommended and very practical.
 It makes masking curves very easy.
 It has proven to be very valuable to me, especially with the cockpit windows, aircraft noises, and thrust nozzle area.
 Here, too, the price is not exactly low.

 Tamiya also offers interesting products for creating templates.
-This allows you to paint larger decals yourself (national badges etc.), which of course looks much higher quality as a result.
+This allows you to paint larger decals yourself (national badges etc.), which of course look much higher quality as a result.
 The original decal is cut out precisely and transferred to the self-adhesive stencil sheet with a pencil.
 Then cut out the line drawn with a scalpel and glue the template onto the model.